Check GZIP Compression for Website Loading Optimization

 Frequently Asked Questions (FAQ)

-Enable GZIP through your web server configuration (Apache, Nginx), hosting control panel, or using plugins for CMS platforms.
+Enable GZIP through your web server configuration (Apache, Nginx), hosting control panel, or by using plugins for CMS platforms.
 Most modern hosting providers offer GZIP compression by default.

 Text-based files like HTML, CSS, JavaScript, XML, and JSON compress very well.
 Images and videos are already compressed, so GZIP provides minimal benefit for these file types.